williamchange/blender-themes/README.md

 Midnight Blue is released and available on the [Blender Extensions website](https://extensions.blender.org/themes/midnight-blue-theme/) for Blender 4.2 and above.
 Other themes are not on the site yet but it's still possible to install the xml files via the theme panel in preferences.

 >[!NOTE]
-> Blender 5.0 alpha support for Midnight Blue can be downloaded [here](https://github.com/williamchange/blender-themes/blob/5.0/themes/Midnight_Blue.xml)
+> Blender 5.0+ support for Midnight Blue is available via [Midnight_Blue_Next](https://github.com/williamchange/blender-themes/blob/master/themes/Midnight_Blue_Next.xml)

 ## Installation